 Top 10 Foods to Avoid If You Wish to Reduce Inflammation

 8. Artificial sweeteners and flavorings, such as aspartame and saccharin; monosodium glutamate (MSG)

 10. Dairy products

 It may seem overwhelming at first to make changes to your diet, especially if many of your favorites are on the foods to avoid list.
 Fortunately, a little effort can go a long way towards improving your immune system if you make healthy substitutions.

-If you are a meat eater, eating fish for 2 meals a week and beans such as the antioxidant-rich red kidney beans or pintos is easy and tasty too.
 Have fun looking up new recipes and exploring cuisines from around the world.
-For example, these beans are perfect for Mexican or Tex-Mex cookery.
-Many of the foods on the anti-inflammatory list are ideal for Chinese or Indian recipes.
+Many of the foods and spices on the anti-inflammatory list are ideal for Chinese or Indian recipes.

-Use these three lists to boost your immune system, and see how you can eat better than ever while fighting disease.
+Use these lists to boost your immune system, and see how you can eat better and feel better.